developer-hchan/Blackjack_Strategy_Simulation/README.md

    <img width="1356" height="186" alt="uv_build_and_run" src="https://github.com/user-attachments/assets/dec2155c-9907-4804-a24d-fdab1810dd66" />

    \
-   Use the "uv run blackjack" command to rerun the program in the future (uv will not reinstall the project unless neccessary).
+   Use the "uv run blackjack" command to rerun the program in the future (uv will not reinstall the project unless necessary).

 ### pip installation and run instructions